lastobelus/shopifydev/README.md

         => reload products cache with params {product_type: 'xxxx'}

         products.params
-        => shows params the caches were loaded with
+        => shows params the caches were fetched with

         products.since
         => shows when the products cache was last fetched